 Leftover rice is actually the best, since you want the base to be more dry than gummy (learn How to Cook Perfect Brown Rice here).
 You’re going for light, individual kernels of rice, not a sticky, heavy clump.
-My favorite is the organic short-grain rice sold in big bags at Costco (find other essentials I get at Costco here).
+My favorite is the organic short-grain rice sold in big bags at Costco.
 Long grain white or brown rice would also work great.
 That dry rice in your Chinese food take out containers?
 Perfect.

 The sauce is simply some sesame oil and soy sauce.
 If you are gluten-free, the soy sauce is the only thing that might trip you up.
-There are several gluten-free options on the shelves, but from what I understand, naturally fermented soy sauce often isn’t labeled gluten-free but doesn’t have gluten present in the final product.
+There are several gluten-free options on the shelves (or on Amazon), but from what I understand, naturally fermented soy sauce often isn’t labeled gluten-free but doesn’t have gluten present in the final product.
 Does that sound right?
 Set me straight if I’m off.

 Add some leftover meat like diced ham, bacon, sausage, or chicken.
 Or skip the meat!